1ntEgr8/arss/README.md

 `arss` comes with a default web client.
 However, you can also write your own.
 See [Writing your own client](#writing-your-own-client) for more information.

-To tell `arss` to use your client instead of the default, use the `client-path` flag
+To tell `arss` to use your client instead of the default, use the `client` flag
 ```bash
 arss --client /path/to/client
 ```